DanieltheAnalyst1/Website_Traffic_Analysis-SQL/README.md

 # 🌐 Website Traffic Analysis Report

-Project_Scope: |
+## Project Scope:
-  This analysis investigates daily website traffic patterns, focusing on total page loads, unique visits, daily trends, and growth over time.
+This analysis investigates daily website traffic patterns, with a focus on total page loads, unique visits, daily trends, and growth over time.
 The goal is to uncover visitor engagement trends that help optimize site performance and improve user retention.

 ---